 - You'll start trying to figure out how other photographers did their lighting

-- You'll start to imagine new ways to light
+- You'll start to imagine new, creative ways to light

 When you're trying to create a specific lighting look, it helps to have knowledge of how to arrange and power your lights.
-Using your light meter, the camera's histogram and reviewing your lighting results as you go are an easy way to create exciting looks.
+Using your light meter, working with ratios, and using the camera's histogram to reviewing your lighting results as you go is a sure way to create exciting looks.

 Keep on Learning